ml4ai/tomcat/exe/cpp_agent_template/README.md

 mkdir build
 cd build
 cmake ..
-make -j`
+make -j
 ```

-To run the program (assuming you are in the build directory)o
+To run the program (assuming you are in the build directory)

 ```
 ./main